 Charred swiss chard and tomatoes

 - ½ teaspoon chili powder or cumin

 - Nutritional yeast to taste (optional, can be substituted with Parmesan, or omitted)

 - 2 cups prepared brown rice

 - Prepare rice.
 This can be done the day before - I usually make 4 cups of brown rice and eat them with different toppings throughout the week).

-- Preheat oven to 450F on the grill/ broil setting.
+- Preheat oven to 400F.

 - Cover baking sheet with aluminum foil.
 Chop chard horizontally into strips. chop onion, if using, into chunks.
 Arrange all vegetables haphazardly on baking sheet.
 Drizzle with olive oil, Sprinkle with chili powder (or cumin) and a couple of pinches of salt.
 Place in oven and let bake on grill setting for 15 mins.
 Toss veggies and return for another 12 minutes.